Find answers to common questions below.

 When choosing someone to nominate, think of who has gone above and beyond to serve their students and school community.
 The Big Apple Awards celebrate educators across the city and honor those teachers who inspire students, model great teaching, and enrich their school communities.
 Past recipients of the Big Apple Awards have demonstrated exceptional success in the following areas:

 - instructional practices

-- professional contributions to their school community
+- leadership and professional contributions to their school community

 Can I nominate myself?

 Absolutely!
 We encourage you to nominate yourself and/or any DOE teacher/counselor.

 Yes, you may nominate as many teachers/counselors as you like for this award.
 You will need to submit a separate nomination for each person you would like to be considered.